fnechans/falconry/docs/usage/quickstart.rst

     j.submit()

-More details on job setup can be found in the :ref:`job`<Job> module documentation.
+More details on job setup can be found in the :ref:`job`<_job> module documentation.

 -------
 Manager